Medical Office Administration

 MO403 (60 hours)

-Course MO403 prepares students to utilize computerized billing and medical software.
+Course MO403 prepares medical office administration students to utilize computerized billing and medical software.
 (EMR stands for electronic medical records.)
 Medical office administration students learn to accurately input patient demographics, procedures, and diagnoses in order to generate claims and post payments.
 The various forms of a typical medical office are used to compile standard insurance claim forms to bill insurance companies.
 Maintaining patient accounts and managing practice finances are included.
 The use of electronic records is introduced.
 Topics covered include: creating patient records; maintaining health history data; and reading and interpreting patient files.
 Prerequisite: None

 MO501 (30 hours)

-Internet Applications introduces students to the concepts and basics of the Internet and how it is used in various business settings.
+Internet Applications introduces medical office administration students to the concepts and basics of the Internet and how it is used in various business settings.
 The class sets up, manages, and addresses e-mail properly for business use.
 Effective search techniques and security are discussed.
 Also covered with practical applications are Microsoft Outlook Calendar and Address Book.
 Prerequisite: None

 MO503 (30 hours)